CommunityToolkit/MVVM-Samples/docs/mvvm/Introduction.md

   - `AsyncCollectionRequestMessage<T>`
   - `ValueChangedMessage<T>`

-These types provide a starting implementation of all the main primitives necessary to build modern apps using the MVVM pattern.
-These types alone are usually enough for many users to build apps using the MVVM toolkit, without needing additional external references.

 This package aims to offer as much flexibility as possible, so developers are free to choose which components to use.
 All types are loosely-coupled, so that it's only necessary to include what you use.
 There is no requirement to go "all-in" with a specific series of all-encompassing APIs, nor is there a set of mandatory patterns that need to be followed when building apps using these helpers.
-Developers are free to combine these building blocks in the way that best fit their needs.
+Combine these building blocks in a way that best fits your needs.